top of page

 This year we are in Paris for KubeCon + CloudNativeCon!
 You are both KubeCon veterans - what can people do to get the most of their time at the conference?

 WL: The talks are, of course, amazing, but they're recorded.
-So if you have the opportunity to connect with someone, and have a conversation in person, I would prioritize that over going to a talk because you'll be able to catch the talk later.
+So, if you have the opportunity to connect with someone and have a conversation in person, I would prioritize that over going to a talk because you'll be able to catch the talk later.

 AB: Definitely leverage the hallway track!
-There are so many amazing talks, and obviously you should watch ours, but the real power is bringing ideas and learnings from the talk rooms to the hallway chats and helping those grow into shared learning and new long-term collaborations with people you meet.
+There are so many amazing talks, and obviously, you should watch ours, but the real power is bringing ideas and learnings from the talk rooms to the hallway chats and helping those grow into shared learning and new long-term collaborations with people you meet.

 WL: In that vein, prioritize the socials, after-parties and coffee breakfasts.
 Kubernetes has a ton of official SIGs (special interest groups).
-Usually these are K8S-related: SIG Networking, SIG Contributor Experience, SIG Docs, SIG CLI, et cetera.
+Usually, these are K8S-related: SIG Networking, SIG Contributor Experience, SIG Docs, SIG CLI, et cetera.
 But during KubeCon there'll be social-focused SIGs like SIG late night, SIG bouldering, and SIG bike.
 Definitely look into SIG Boba, a SIG that connects non-drinkers.
 There is a #sig-boba channel in the CNCF Slack Workspace.

 This is the first year that Platform Engineering has been featured as one of the co-lo events.
 Why do you think Platform Engineering has taken off so much over the last few years?

 AB: On the face of it, platform engineering is all about removing complexity which has always been a driving force in engineering.
-But complexity doesn’t just melt away and Platform Engineering can’t change that.
-Instead I think the real power of this movement is the deepening realisation that internal services should provide the same level of testability, scalability, and even usability as external systems.
+But complexity doesn’t just melt away, and Platform Engineering can’t change that.
+Instead, I think the real power of this movement is the deepening realisation that internal services should provide the same level of testability, scalability, and even usability as external systems.
 And platform engineering can help you do that!

-WL: Platform engineering really focuses on how to maximize the benefit that the cloud brings.
+WL: Platform engineering really focuses on how to maximize the benefits that the cloud brings.
 For example, one of the problems that's happening with a shift left mentality is that application owners are responsible for a lot of their supporting services, but then they're duplicating toil across teams.
 Every team has to figure out how to manage identity, every team has to figure out how to define and provision databases.
 What platform engineering brings, and why everyone's so excited about it, is that it consolidates these things, not only to reduce duplicated effort but to add organisational opinions so that everything, all the services that support all the applications across a business, have governance and consistency.

 I think your talk has my favourite name of any at KubeCon this year - what came first, the title or the talk?
 Why bring a talk about livestock to Platform Engineering Day?

-WL: Abby and I are friends and we knew we wanted to collaborate for a talk, but we didn't know what we wanted to talk about.
+WL: Abby and I are friends, and we knew we wanted to collaborate for a talk, but we didn't know what we wanted to talk about.
 I came up with a few ideas, and this talk was one of them.
 This talk is about interfaces.
 For me, one overwhelming aspect of getting started with platform engineering is the fact that there are so many possible interfaces and so many possible capabilities.
 It's hard to navigate when it's a many-to-many relationship.
-I'd wanted to call the talk "Inter-face off", which is a pretty good name too, I think.
+I'd wanted to call the talk "Inter-face off", which is a pretty good name, too, I think.

 You could get some good Nicholas Cage references in there, couldn't you?